keiththomas1/LudumDare36/README.md

 # Ludum Dare 36

 Controls:
-WASD or Arrow Keys to Move and Aim
+- WASD or Arrow Keys to Move and Aim
-Space to shoot
+- Space to shoot
-Q to open inventory
+- Q to open inventory
-E to interact
+- E to interact

 Gameplay:
-Explore the space and find your way out.
+Explore the cave and find your way out.